vietokok/JavaWeb-Project/README.md

+## General information

-This is a assignment PRJ321
+    This is an application to manage a study center

+### Using

+   This application was written using Java
+### Detail

+   Project Java Web (PRJ321) at FPT Univesity